ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 Given some input we get an output, now we want to make the output more complicated therefore we need to add a nonce.
 For our example we add the constraint that the nonce should has 4 leading 0's.

-{% include image.html img="/img/blockchain/block-empty.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}
+{% include image.html img="/img/blockchain/block-empty.png" %}

 On an empty input everything is okay, now let's find out what happens when we change the input to NCore.

-{% include image.html img="/img/blockchain/block-ncore.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}
+{% include image.html img="/img/blockchain/block-ncore.png" %}

 The moment we changed the data to NCore the hash violated the constraint and became invalid.
 In order to fix this, we need to find a matching nonce.
 You can probably guess why there is a "Mine" button at the bottom.

-{% include image.html img="/img/blockchain/block-ncore-mined.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}
+{% include image.html img="/img/blockchain/block-ncore-mined.png" %}

 # Blockchain
-Placeholder
+A blockchain is a chain of blocks.
+The current block takes the hash of the previous block.
+The chain breaks when you to modify a value, this is exactly why they describe the blockchain as immutable.
+It is append only.

+{% include image.html img="/img/blockchain/blockchain.png" %}

 # Distributed
-Placeholder
+{% include image.html img="/img/blockchain/distributed.png" %}

 # Tokens
-Placeholder
+{% include image.html img="/img/blockchain/tokens.png" %}

 # Coinbase
-Placeholder
+{% include image.html img="/img/blockchain/coinbase.png" %}

 # Bitcoin
 Placeholder